EQUIPMENT GUIDE

 US IV Access Kits

 Difficult venous access is as prevalent in the states as it is overseas.
 We recommend having a stash of ultrasound IV kits ready in case of emergency.
 Gel packets, Tegaderm (probe cover), long angiocatheters, tourniquet, chlorhexidine swabs, IV pigtails, and flushes.
 We bundle each kit in a baggie.
+A large IV in the internal jugular can serve as a trauma line, and standard US catheters can be used as arterial lines as well.

 Surgical Kit